Tzippori

 Tzippori (ציפורי) is a moshav in northern Israel, in the Lower Galilee.
 The moshav is within the jurisdiction of the Jezreel Valley Regional Council.
-The moshav was founded 3 km southeast of the ancient settlement of Sepphoris, after which it was named.
+The moshav was founded just south of the former depopulated Palestinian village of Saffuriya, which was located on the site of the ancient Jewish city of Sepphoris.

 History

-1940s Survey of Palestine map showing the location of Tzippori, southeast of the Palestinian village of Seppohoris.
+1940s Survey of Palestine map showing the location of Tzippori, south of the former Palestinian village of Saffuriya.

-The moshav was established in 1949 on the land once part of the ancient Roman city of Sepphoris, turned Arab town of Saffuriya (partially depopulated during the 1948 independence war).
+The moshav was established in 1949 on land close to the Palestinian village of Saffuriya, that had been depopulated during the 1948 Arab-Israeli War..
+It was named after the ancient Jewish city of Sepphoris, upon whose site Saffuriya had occupied, and is now an archaeological park.

 The moshav was established with the assistance of the Jewish Agency for Israel and the Moshavim Movement.

 Landmarks

 Nahal Tzippori runs nearby.
 An Ottoman mill known as Monks Mill is one of eight such structures built on the riverbanks, which continued to operate until the mid 20th century.